Cebu Doctors' University

 Cebu Doctors' University, also referred to by its acronym CDU and colloquially Cebu Doc, is a private nonsectarian coeducational higher education institution located in Mandaue City, Cebu, Philippines.
 It was founded in 1973 at Cebu City as Cebu Doctors' College (CDC), the school was formally renamed in 2005 as Cebu Doctors' University (CDU).
 It is organized into eight colleges, a Graduate school, and as of 2016, a Senior High school (Grades 11 and 12).

-Cebu Doctors' University consistently ranks among the top medical universities in the Philippines based on the National Licensure Examinations.
+Cebu Doctors' University prior to 2019 consistently ranked among the top medical universities in the Philippines based on the National Licensure Examinations.

 It is the only private institution in the Philippines granted a University Status without having a basic education curriculum and catering mainly to courses related to the health services field.
 It is the first non-sectarian university in the Visayas to be granted the Autonomous Status, the highest status a university can get from the Commission on Higher Education (CHED).